 - Manage responses - replies funnel into a shared inbox where your team can collaborate on next steps

 The difference?
 Steps that take a manual sourcer hours or days happen in seconds.
 Pin, for example, scans 850M+ candidate profiles with 100% coverage across North America and Europe.
-Its AI handles candidate ranking, contact discovery, and multi-channel outreach in a single workflow, delivering a 48% response rate on automated messages.
+Its AI handles candidate ranking, contact discovery, and multi-channel outreach in a single workflow, delivering 5x better response rates than industry averages.

 Best Sourcing Strategies to Find the Best Candidates